suhaybu/sanitizer-bot/PRIVACY.md

 1. Reads messages in channels where it has been granted access
 2. Processes messages only to identify and convert supported platform links
 3. Responds with converted links that are embed-friendly
-4. Manages server-specific settings through Redis (only stores server configuration, not user data)
+4. Manages server-specific settings using Turso (only stores server configuration, not user data)

 ## Information We DO NOT Collect